Foundation for Accountability and Civic Trust

-Foundation for Accountability and Civic Trust (FACT), formerly the Free Market American Educational Foundation, Foundation for Accountability and Civic Trust and Working for Rights to Express & Communication, is a Washington,DC-based conservative nonprofit organization specializing in advocacy regarding legal and ethical issues related to politics.
+Foundation for Accountability and Civic Trust (FACT), formerly the Free Market American Educational Foundation, Foundation for Accountability and Civic Trust and Working for Rights to Express & Communication, is a Washington, D.C.–based conservative nonprofit organization specializing in advocacy regarding legal and ethical issues related to politics.
 Until 2017, it was run by the former Acting United States Attorney General Matthew Whitaker.

 Overview

 The conservative group Donors Trust was the source of $500,000 of FACT's revenue in 2015 and $800,000 in 2016.
 As a 501(c)(3) organization, FACT is not required to disclose donors; however, Charles Koch has acknowledged giving to DonorsTrust.
 FACT paid Whitaker $1.2 million, with the vast majority of the payments from 2016 to 2017.

 FACT has largely focused on Hillary Clinton and the email scandal, and other Democratic representatives such as Senator Evan Bayh of Indiana, Representative Patrick E. Murphy of Florida and Representative Ted Strickland of Ohio.
 FACT lobbied against the confirmation of one-time Supreme Court nominee Merrick Garland, and filed an FEC complaint against Democratic voter data firm Catalist in 2015.
 Despite claiming to be nonpartisan, the organization called for ethics investigations into or filed complaints about forty-six different Democratic politicians, officials, and organizations, compared to only a few Republicans.
 During his tenure, Whitaker wrote opinion pieces that appeared in USA Today and The Washington Examiner, and appeared regularly on conservative talk-radio shows and cable news.
 In 2017, Whitaker (as executive director) wrote:The most disturbing aspect of Hillary Clinton’s continued blame game is that she still doesn’t think there was anything wrong with recklessly handling highly sensitive and classified information, intentionally instructing her staff to do the same and then lying to the entire world about it at the United Nations of all places.In addition, FACT filed a complaint in August 2017 with the Federal Election Commission (FEC) against the Democratic National Committee (DNC) and Alexandra Chalupa, a consultant working for the DNC who had been investigating Paul Manafort and Donald Trump's ties to Russia.
 Whitaker made the complaint at the direction of the White House.
 FACT acted in close concert with Senator Chuck Grassley, who also made a complaint with the DOJ.
 FACT's complaint was based on the claim that Chalupa had met with Ukrainian officials in an effort to expose ties among Trump, Manafort, and Russia.
 As of December 2018 the FEC had given no indication whether it would investigate the issue.
 Chalupa denied any wrongdoing.